lucapalamenti/GeographyApp/README.md

 # GeographyApp

-## Recent Changes

 ### To Add
-- Get rid of "parent" name in a group's id and instead nest groups with the same parent inside another g element
 - disabled regions should be listed below when creating a map
 - add a tooltip for the mapRegion_states buttons
 - Add sounds on input
-- When finishing a game, display regions that you struggled with
+- When finishing a game, display regions that you struggled with under the "game finished" box
 - Add "Borders" table to database that tells you what regions a region borders
 - Incorrect inputs shown at end for type and noMap gamemodes
+- "review map" button after finishing a game
 - No map gamemode has no end
 - Something to do with having to scroll up and down when deleting multiple maps at bottom
 - Make the type gamemode list toggleable